 Risk: Security controls for the ULSS are compromised

+Document Privacy Management Architecture

+Document Privacy Management Architecture

+Objective A PMA is a collection of proposed policies, Controls, Services and Functions implemented in Mechanisms appropriate for a given Domain or Use Case resulting from use of the PMRM.
+This PMA will be used to inform Stakeholders and others of not only the Mechanism for the current use of the PMRM, but it may also serve as guidance to other development activities.
+Being able to reuse architectural components for future uses of the PMRM will lower the cost of implementing privacy and increase the likely hood of a consistent implementation of Policies.

+Document Privacy Management Analysis

+Document Privacy Management Analysis

+Objective This Privacy Management Analysis will be used to inform Stakeholders and others of not only the Functions and Mechanism for the current use of the PMRM, but it may also serve as guidance of other development activities.
+Being able to reuse components of all phases for future application of the PMRM will lower the cost of implementing privacy and increase the likely hood of a consistent implementation of Policies.

 Initiate Iterative Process

-Goal A ‘first pass’ through the Tasks above can be used to identify the scope of theUse Case and the underlying privacy policies.
-Additional iterative passes would serve to refine theLater passes could serve to resolve “TBD” sections that are important, but were not previously developed.
+Goal A ‘first pass’ through the Tasks above can be used to identify the scope of the Business Environment or Use Case and the underlying privacy policies.
+Additional iterative passes would serve to refine the Privacy Controls, Services & Functions, Mechanisms and the Privacy Architecture.
+Later passes could serve to resolve “TBD” sections that are important, but were not previously developed.

-Note that a ‘single pass’ analysis might mislead the PMRM user into thinking the Use Case was fully developed and understood.
+Note that a ‘single pass’ analysis might mislead the PMRM user into thinking the Domain(s) or Use Case was fully developed and understood.
 Iterative passes through the analysis will almost certainly reveal further details.
-Keep in mind that the ultimate objective is to develop insight into the Use Case sufficient to provide a for an operational, Service-based, solution.
+Keep in mind that the ultimate objective is to develop insight into the Domains or Use Case sufficient to provide a Privacy Architecture for an operational, Service-based, solution.

 Iterate the analysis and refine.